 Finally, if you want to combine the best of both worlds of portability and using a screen, I really recommend getting an iPad with an Apple Pencil!

-I’ve mentioned it several times in the article I’ve linked above, but there’s also the possibility of getting an iPad for drawing if you can spend the money and want a lot more features.
+I’ve mentioned it several times in the article I’ve linked above, but there’s also the possibility of getting an iPad for drawing if you can spend the money and want many more features.

 Even though it’s a bit more on the expensive side, I think it’s really worth it.